 SEO, especially local SEO makes sure your restaurant is found when people are searching in the area.

 Unfortunately, the list goes on for restaurant websites.
 So, don’t be a sinner.
-Though, not all of these are quick and easy to fix, if you take care of these 7 mistakes you will be ahead of the majority of your competition.
+Although, not all of these are quick and easy to fix, if you take care of these 7 mistakes you will be ahead of the majority of your competition.